Stuart Warren: Academic career

 Warren was educated at Cheadle Hulme School near Manchester and read the Natural Sciences Tripos at Trinity College, Cambridge.
-He stayed at Cambridge to complete a PhD with Malcolm Clark, before moving to Harvard to do post-doctoral research with F. H. Westheimer.
-Dr Warren returned to Trinity as a research fellow and subsequently took up a post as a teaching fellow at Churchill College in 1971.
+He stayed at Cambridge to complete a PhD under Malcolm Clark, before moving to Harvard to carry out post-doctoral research with F. H. Westheimer.
+Dr. Warren returned to Trinity as a research fellow, and in 1971 took up a post as a teaching fellowship at Churchill College.
 He remained a lecturer and researcher in the Department of Chemistry at Cambridge until his retirement in 2006.
 He won the Royal Society of Chemistry Bader Award in 2002.
 Following his death the RSC produced a themed collection of his work.

 The Warren group

 Warren's research group is renowned for having produced some of the most successful organic chemistry academics in the UK, including: